D. M. Jayaratne: Political career

-Prime Minister
+Prime minister

-Following the election victory of the United People's Freedom Alliance at the 2010 general election, Jayaratne, the most senior member of the SLFP, was sworn in as Prime Minister on 21 April 2010.
-Under the constitution of Sri Lanka, the role of Prime Minister is largely a ceremonial post.
-Along with it, he also held the Ministry of Buddha Sasana (Buddhism) and Religious Affairs.
+Following the electoral victory of the United People's Freedom Alliance at the 2010 general election, Jayaratne, the most senior member of the SLFP, was sworn in as prime minister on 21 April 2010.
+Under the constitution of Sri Lanka, the role of prime minister is largely a ceremonial post.
+Jayaratne also held the position of Minister of Buddha Sasana (Buddhism) and Religious Affairs.

 Personal life

 Jayaratne had three children.
-His youngest Anuradha Jayaratne, is a former State Minister and current member of parliament, his daughter is a graduate from Manipal University, Manipal campus, India.
+His youngest son, Anuradha Jayaratne, is a member of parliament and former State Minister.